 First, let’s begin by saying the obvious: regardless of how cool and attractive your products look, they will hardly sell if they remain hidden on the second page of Amazon SERPs.
 Second, and probably most important, is the biggest secret the other Amazon marketing agencies don’t want you to know about the Amazon A10 Algorithm…

-Only Amazon knows it’s algorithm like the back of its hand.
-Truth be told, there is no such thing as the A10 algorithm.
+Only Amazon knows it’s algorithm.
+There is no such thing as the A10 algorithm.
 Gurus in the space have incorrectly coined the term.
 But to be clear, the algorithm is actually called A9, as it has been since its conception.
 Throughout this article, we will refer to the algorithm interchangeably as A10 and A9– not because we are ill-informed, but because we are SEO-savvy copywriters trying to land this article at the top of Google SERPs!
 (See, we, too, have a few SEO tricks up our sleeve!)

 While Amazon marketing agencies like ourselves can study data, review and track insights, and make incremental changes to offer better performance, no guru, coach, or agency can make with 100% certainty guarantees to ranking or listing optimization outcomes.
 That’s because working with an algorithm means there are certain nuances within that algorithm that we may not be able to control.
 That’s just the nature of any algorithm, no matter how much we learn, even in 2023.

 But don’t think Amazon listing optimization is fruitless.
 It isn’t.
 Especially as more sellers flock to the marketplace.
 Now more than ever, listing optimization and PPC strategy is your best defence.
 The Amazon algorithm is similar to Google’s algorithm.
 Even though Google is centered on research and Amazon focuses on shopping, both algorithms are designed to reveal the most relevant results on the first page.